AppMini/starchart/README.md

 ### Install ###

- * Copy the contents of the [release](./release) folder up to a PHP enabled server and then browse to the folder.
+ * Unzip [the release](https://github.com/chr15m/starchart/releases/download/v1.0/starchart-v1.0.zip) and copy the contents of the folder up to a PHP enabled server.
+ * Browse to the folder.

+Hints:

  * Add the admin page for each kid to your phone's home screen for quick access.
  * Add the star chart for each kid to their devices or a screen somewhere in your home.